× General Contents

 Back in 2019 I first asked for people to contribute some of their own writing, which turned out to be one of my favorite parts of this website.
 After so many years, I realize that I've described many various people but they have not as yet had a chance to describe themselves freely.

 This page, whose title means "Voices of the People," now serves that purpose.
 I don't know how many people will choose to submit writing, but I have a submission form for anyone who might feel like it.
-I'm not going to accept every single submission--there are stipulations listed on the form itself--but if I do, the writing will be totally of that person's own choosing, totally without commentary or input from me.
+I'm not going to accept every single submission--there are stipulations listed on the form itself--but the bar is quite low, all things considered.
+If I do accept a submission, the writing will be totally of that person's own choosing without commentary or input from me.

 Alice Bowman